idvorkin/idvorkin.github.io/_posts/2018-11-06-sleeping-bag-sacrifies.md

 ---
 layout: post
-title: "Sleeping bag sacrifies"
+title: "Sleeping bag sacrifices"
 tag:
   - "Software as a Story"
-  - "early career"
+  - "Early Career"
 ---

 I started in Windows Azure in 2007.
 Back then, the name “Azure” wasn't invented, and Azure was still called “Reddog.”
 I started on the OS team, drawn in by my dream of changing the world, and getting to be Dave Cutler's lackey.
 I didn't get to work with Cutler, but I still may change the world - now that I’ve learned it’s OK to wake sleeping giants.
 My giant was named Jay.